Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Methodology

-Finally, to quantify the distribution of intra-group dark matter we removed all particles not associated with individual DMHs, and measured its amount and determined its distribution with respect to the group centre-of-mass.
-We estimated the mass density profile assuming spherical symmetry for the IG dark matter, and by stacking all of the dark matter found in all the groups in our five cosmological simulations in order to obtain statistically more robust results.
+Finally, to quantify the distribution of intra-group dark matter we removed all particles not associated with individual halos, as signaled by the AHF code, and measured its amount and determined its distribution with respect to the group center-of-mass.
+The total intragroup mass was determined both inside the group radius $R_{\rm g}$ and the estimated turn-around radius $R_{\rm max}$.
+We traced the evolution of all particles in CAs from $z\!=\!0.5$ to $z\!=\!0$ and all remained within the $R_{\rm max}$ radius.
+We estimated the mass density profile, in particular to determine its inner slope, assuming spherical symmetry for the IG dark matter, and by stacking about the same number of IG particles for CAs and LAs.